RWaltersMA/mongo-spark-jupyter/readme.md

 Note: You may have to mark the .SH file as runnable with the `chmod` command i.e. `chmod +x run.sh`

-If you are using Windows, launch a PowerShell command window and run the `run.ps1` script instead of run.sh.
+**If you are using Windows, launch a PowerShell command window and run the `run.ps1` script instead of run.sh.**

 To verify our Spark master and works are online navigate to http://localhost:8080

-We can verify that the Jupyter Lab is up and running by navigating to the URL: http://localhost:8888

 The Jupyter notebook URL which includes its access token will be listed at the end of the script.
 NOTE: This token will be generated when you run the docker image so it will be different for you.
 Here is what it looks like: